The Last Train (2006 film): Background

 Der letze Zug was filmed in Germany and Czech Republic and went into production in May 2005 on a budget of €2.7 million.
 During filming, director Joseph Vilsmaier fell from a crane and suffered permanent, albeit minor, injuries.
 Production halted for two weeks while he was hospitalized.
 Filming resumed once Vilsmaier recovered, but his wife, actress Dana Vávrová took over directing duties while Vilsmaier supervised.

 The film premiered on May 20, 2006 at the 40th Hof International Film Festival.
 It was widely released in theaters in Germany by The Central Cinema Company on November 9, 2006, the 68th anniversary of Kristallnacht.

+The musical score by Chris Heyne utilised Jewish music, primarily in flashbacks, to establish the characters' identity in the film, as well as incorporating original orchestral underscore and pre-existing classical music.

 Reception

 Eddie Cockrell of Variety stated it had "erratic production values and one-dimensional characterizations" and it is "destined for specialty fests and undiscerning cablers, with solid ancillary classroom use".